wini-rs/wini/wini-website/src/pages/doc/pages/directory_structure/files_at_root.md

 ## tsconfig.json

 A configuration file specifying how the typescript should be compiled.
-You can refer to <https://www.typescriptlang.org/docs/handbook/tsconfig-json.html>
+More information at <https://www.typescriptlang.org/docs/handbook/tsconfig-json.html>

 ## wini.toml